How to Turn Your B2B Network Into Recurring Passive Income

 If you have the kind of network this program is built around, you probably already have other ways to monetize it.
 Here is how this stacks up against the realistic alternatives.

-One-time finder's fees pay you a single check, typically 5 to 10 percent of year one, and then end.
-Nice for a quick payday, but the customer keeps spending for years afterward and you see none of it.
+One-time finder's fees pay you a single check, typically 5 to 10 percent of year one, and end.
+Nice for a quick payday, but the customer keeps spending for years afterward and you don't see any of it.

-Equity advisor grants sit at 0.1 to 1 percent of common stock, vesting over four years, with no cash until a liquidity event.
-Real upside if the company exits well, real zero if it does not, and your effort is usually higher than a single introduction.
+Equity advisor grants sit at 0.1 to 1 percent of common, vesting over four years, with no cash until liquidity.
+Real upside if the company exits well, real zero if it doesn't, and your effort is usually higher than an intro.

-Board observer seats carry an ongoing time commitment and are not typically compensated in cash.
-They are useful if you want the relationship, less useful if you want the income.
+Board observer seats require ongoing time commitment and aren't compensated in cash.
+They're useful if you want the relationship, less useful if you want the income.

 Doing the favor for free is the silent default for most experienced operators.
 You keep the gratitude, the vendor keeps the customer, and nothing compounds.